 Another reason for increased demand for VPNs has been that more people are now working from home thanks to the COVID pandemic, so while we expect to see an increase in VPN use over the next few years, it will average out and plateau at some point.

-We hope you have enjoyed this article on how many people use VPNs in 2022 and the interesting VPN statistics around those numbers, and we hope that they help you make the right decision when it comes to which VPN you choose to use.
+We hope you have enjoyed this article on how many people use VPNs in 2023 and the interesting VPN users statistics around those numbers, and we hope that they help you make the right decision when it comes to which VPN you choose to use.